 We READ, We TALK Book Club

-The We READ, We TALK Book Club is currently reading Exposure by Ramona Emerson.
-Discussions on November 2nd and an Author Meet & Greet on October 28th via Zoom or in person at the Main Library.
+The We READ, We TALK Book Club is currently reading Strong Ground: The Lessons of Daring Leadership, the Tenacity of Paradox, and the Wisdom of the Human Spirit by Brené Brown.
+Discussions in April and May via Zoom or in person at the Main Library.

-REGISTER for a copy of Exposure by Ramona Emerson (while supplies last).
+REGISTER for a copy of Strong Ground by Brené Brown (while supplies last).

 Current Selection: